LIVE SAN DIEGO TRAFFIC REPORT, TRAFFIC ALERTS & CURRENT TRAFFIC CONDITIONS

 Cell phones add to San Diego traffic congestion

 Motorists talking on cell phones and texting messages crawl about 2 mph slower than drivers not on the phone.
 If you commute in San Diego traffic for an hour per day, this can add about 20 hours per year to your drive time.
-The National Academy of Sciences study found that drivers on cell phones tend to get behind slow drivers and they change lanes 20 percent less than drivers not on the phone.
-Overall, cell phone drivers take about 3 percent longer to drive the same San Diego traffic-clogged route.
+The National Academy of Sciences study found that drivers on cell phones tend to get behind slow drivers and they change lanes 20% less than drivers not on the phone.
+Overall, cell phone drivers take about 3% longer to drive the same San Diego traffic-clogged route.
 Since as many as one in 10 drivers are on the phone, it can really add up.

 Click here to search San Diego homes for sale.

-Neal Hribar
+Neal Hribar bio

 Berkshire Hathaway HomeServices | California Properties